Command Reference

 Login Validity Period:

 Login status is managed by the backend and typically lasts for a long time.
-If you haven't used the CLI for an extended period, you may need to re-login.
+If you have not used the CLI for an extended period, you may need to re-login.

-Q3: What's the difference between lovrabet api pull and lovrabet api doc?
+Q3: What is the difference between lovrabet api pull and lovrabet api doc?

 Both commands are related to APIs, but serve completely different purposes: